schilln/schilln/README.md

 ## Modeling and altering the Sun's gravity ([paper](2023_A_Space_ODE-ssey.pdf))

 We take for granted Newton's laws of motion and his universal law of gravitation.
-To help us learn about ordinary differential equations (in preparation for studying partial differential equations and optimal control), we wondered, What happens if we *change* the law of gravitation?
+To help us learn about **ordinary differential equations** (in preparation for studying partial differential equations and optimal control), some fellow students and I wondered, What happens if we *change* the law of gravitation?
 This paper is the result!
 (Along with some other experiments.)